There are limits on how much money you can put into super each year without penalty. These are called ‘contribution caps’.

-The concessional contribution cap is the limit that applies to before-tax contributions made to your super in a financial year before extra tax kicks in.
-For the 2017-18 year, it is $25,000 each year, regardless of your age.
+The before-tax contribution cap is the limit that applies to before-tax contributions made to your super in a financial year before extra tax kicks in.
+For the 2018-19 year, it's $25,000 each year, regardless of your age.

 Transitional arrangements apply for members who have made after-tax contributions in the 2015-16 or 2016-17 financial years, but haven’t fully used their ‘bring forward rule’ before 1 July 2017.

 The government taxes contributions above the cap at your marginal rate.
 But you’re allowed to withdraw any excess concessional contributions from your super account.

 If you go over a contribution cap, you’ll receive an excess contributions tax assessment from the ATO.
 You’ll have to pay the excess tax yourself and/or by drawing on your super.

 It’s important to realise that any concessional contributions over the cap will also count towards your non-concessional contributions cap.

 See our Super contributions fact sheet.

 Did you know that when you make extra payments it can make a big difference to your super balance?
 Should you be making before or after-tax contributions?
 Check with our fast, easy Contributions calculator.